-This program stands at the crossroads of various disciplines of modern mathematics and computer science, including statistics, optimization, learning theory, information theory, complexity theory, as well as at the intersection of science and innovation in the field of modern information technology.
-Leading experts at HSE and Skoltech jointly provide instruction in this unique research-driven program.
+This programme stands at the crossroads of various disciplines of modern mathematics and computer science, including statistics, optimization, learning theory, information theory, complexity theory, as well as at the intersection of science and innovation in the field of modern information technology.
+Leading experts at HSE and Skoltech jointly provide instruction in this unique research-driven programme.

 Students participate in one or more working groups (research seminars), where they determine focus areas for an initial survey report and then solve challenges at the intersection of cutting-edge research and technology in statistical learning theory.
 These seminars are built on teamwork, as the undertaken tasks are so complex that they can’t be solved by one person alone.
 Students learn how to effectively collaborate, bringing together their diverse collective skills, competencies, and experiences to determine successful solutions for complicated issues.